 Following a year-long government inquiry, the machines – which currently allow players to bet up to £300 per minute on casino-style games – may see their maximum stake slashed from £100 per play to as little as £2.

-Read the full story in Gambling Insider.
+Read the full story in The Week.

 Read the full story in The Guardian.

-Read the full story in Business Insider UK.
+Read the full story in the Independent.

 Read the full story in The Telegraph.

-Read the full story in PR Week.
+Read the full story on BBC Newsbeat.